Yeah, yeah, I just have two more soundbites on this.

 Oh, hi, Rush.

-Um I think what I think what uh what Trump is doing, he starts out by being himself calling people sleezes and slime and getting massive responses at his rallies this m the second he mentions the press.
+I think what Trump is doing, he starts out by being himself, calling people sleazes and slime and getting massive responses at his rallies the second he mentions the press.

 Well, partly they do.

-So that so they'd have something to work with here on the other side.
+I mean, there's a couple reporters today actually writing, they wish Hillary would insult them so that they'd have something to work with here on the other side.

-I mean, there it's a badge of honor in one.
+I mean, it's a badge of honor in one.

 Make no mistake.

-This guy that was called a sleaze, his kids, that's one of the first things they're gonna be taught about who their father is.
+This guy that was called a sleaze, his kids, that's one of the first things they're going to be taught about who their father is.

-Donald Trump it's it's a moment of uh a great achievement in the media.
+Donald Trump, it's a moment of great achievement in the media.

-You're right in the in that they're uh they received some notoriety uh in that regard.
+You're right in that they received some notoriety in that regard.

-But I don't say Katie Kurick, who is exposed very specifically for very poor journalism.
+But I don't say Katie Couric, who is exposed very specifically for very poor journalism.

-I don't think she looks upon it um as a badge of honor.
+I don't think she looks upon it as a badge of honor.

 Oh, no, no, no.